timschneeb/GalaxyBudsClient/GalaxyBudsPlus_HiddenDebugFeatures.md

 #### 0xB6 (Unknown)

 This message returns two separate messages for both earbuds containing unknown data.
+Also mirrors the out-going payload in a separate message if available.
 Memory table:

 | Index | Description                               | Size     |
 | ----- | ----------------------------------------- | -------- |